af2022/titanic_classifier_project/README.md

 * Experimentation (Hyperparameter Tuning and best model selection)
 * Data can be found within the repo and was made publicly available by Kaggle found here: [https://www.kaggle.com/c/titanic].

+Please launch the Jupyter notebook to view the project.

 **Python Packages**

 * Numpy